department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   chapters: {

     // The title of the chapter
+    // Accepts a string or a function that will be passed `onReview` (with a value of true) as a parameter on the review page.
     title: '',

     // Object containing the pages for each chapter.
 Each property is the key for a